 Why Should I Enroll in Adelphi’s MSW Program?

-Whether you choose to study in Garden City, the Hudson Valley, Suffolk County or Manhattan, Adelphi’s MSW program opens the doors to more career options and a higher salary.
-With concentrations in mental health, substance abuse, trauma or human services management and organizational leadership, you can hone your skills and investigate specialized areas beyond clinical work.
+Whether you choose to study in Garden City, the Hudson Valley, Suffolk County or in the New York City area, Adelphi’s MSW program opens the doors to more career options and a higher salary.

 Why Earn a Master’s Degree in Social Work at Adelphi?